Are you unsure where to begin to improve your French reading skills? Here are eight books that every beginner should read.

 There is the benefit that Learn French for Children Through Stories is split between French and English, so that you complete reading the paragraph in French and automatically get to read it again in English.
-This means that the reader can immediately check whether they got their understanding right or check the meaning if they don’t recognise a word.
+This means that the reader can immediately check whether they have understood it correctly or check the meaning of words they don’t recognize.

-Another way that this is one of the best French books for beginners, particularly children, is that it provides the audio as well.
-This means that you are able to listen to the stories as well, either following along or while you do something else.
-By listening to the stories, you are able to improve on your audio skills as well.
+Another reason this is one of the best French books for beginners, particularly children, is that it provides the audio as well as the text.
+This means that you are able to listen to the stories, either following along with the text or while you do something else.
+By listening to the stories, you are able to improve on your listening comprehension as well.

-Reading fiction isn’t for everyone, sometimes having a novel or even a short story in a foreign language can seem daunting.
+Reading fiction isn’t for everyone.
+Sometimes reading a novel or even a short story in a foreign language can seem daunting.
 If the length of the text makes you feel anxious, it may be best to start learning to read in French by reading poetry.

 Reading poetry to improve your understanding of French is advisable because it allows you to focus more on the vocabulary that has been used than you do when reading stories.
 While you will pick up the odd word or phrase when reading it as a part of a paragraph, with poetry there aren’t huge blocks of words so those that are used make more of an impact.

 Calligrammes is a collection of poetry that reflects the experiences of the author, Guillaume Apollinaire, fighting in WW1 and in the Parisian art world.
 It was first published in 1918 and can be described as visual poetry.Visual poetry means that the poems found in Calligrammes are all laid out in different shapes depending on the subject of the poem.
 The way that the words are laid out in this form of poetry influence the work just as much as the words.